Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Abstract

 \section{Abstract}

 Language model users often issue queries that lack specification, where the context under which a query was issued---such as the user's identity, the query's intent, and the criteria for a response to be useful---is not explicit.
 For instance, a good response to a subjective query like “\textit{What book should I read next?}” would depend on the user’s preferences, and a good response to an open-ended query like “\textit{How do antibiotics work against bacteria?}” would depend on the user's expertise.
 This makes evaluation of responses to such queries an ill-posed task, as evaluators may make arbitrary judgments about the response quality.
 To remedy this, we present \textit{\textbf{contextualized evaluations}}, a protocol that synthetically constructs context surrounding an underspecified query and provides it during evaluation.
-We find that the presence of context can 1) alter conclusions drawn from evaluation, even flipping win rates between model pairs, 2) nudge evaluators to make fewer judgments based on surface-level criteria, like style, and 3) provide new insights about model behavior across diverse contexts.
-Specifically, our procedure uncovers an implicit bias towards WEIRD contexts in models' ``default'' responses and we find that models are not equally sensitive to following different contexts, even when they are provided in prompts.
+We find that the presence of context can 1) alter conclusions drawn from evaluation, even flipping benchmark rankings between model pairs, 2) nudge evaluators to make fewer judgments based on surface-level criteria, like style, and 3) provide new insights about model behavior across diverse contexts.
+Specifically, our procedure suggests a potential bias towards WEIRD (Western, Educated, Industrialized, Rich and Democratic) contexts in models' ``default'' responses and we find that models are not equally sensitive to following different contexts, even when they are provided in prompts.\footnote{\,Our code and data are available at \url{https://www.github.com/allenai/ContextEval}. }